GiacomoLeoneMaria/Methodica-App/docs/PRIVACY_POLICY_EN.md

 ## Contact

-For questions or concerns regarding this privacy policy, you can contact us:
+For questions or concerns regarding this privacy policy, you can contact us from the app
-- Email: [insert contact email]

 ## Apple App Store Compliance